 Zainab ran away from home for a couple of weeks and her sisters contacted authorities, saying they wanted to be removed from the home because of violence and their father's strict parenting, the prosecution said.

 Prosecutor Laurie Lacelle presented wire taps and cell phone records from the Shafia family in court.
 In one phone conversation, the father says his daughters "betrayed us immensely."

 Fazil Javad, Shafia's brother-in-law, said Shafia tried to enlist him in a plan to drown Zainab.

 "Even if they hoist me up to the gallows, nothing is more dear to me than my honor.
 There is nothing more valuable than our honor," Lacelle quoted Shafia as saying in an intercept transcript.

 Taking the stand and speaking in his native Dari through an interpreter, Shafia portrayed himself as a loving father with his daughters' best interests at heart.
-He repeated his contention that the family were returning from a Niagara Falls holiday, were in two cars, and were overnighting at a motel when Zainab took one of the cars.
+He repeated his contention that the famil members were returning from a Niagara Falls holiday, were in two cars, and were overnighting at a motel when Zainab took one of the cars.